 Mom and Dad can still go toe-to-toe with Jurassic Park’s T-Rex or take the heart-pumping descent into the depths of the Revenge of the Mummy’s terrifying tomb—all without scaring the training pants off their tots.
 The park’s “child switch” policy means that your little one can wait with one parent in a designated room near the front of the line while the other gets an adrenaline fix.
 Then, grown-ups can switch, with the second skipping to the front of the line.
 Just remember: Queues start snaking soon after the park opens, so to avoid R.C.S.
 (Restless Child Syndrome), stay on top of wait times by downloading the Universal Studios Hollywood app.

-If you're still searching for a way to get your kids to eat their veggies, take them to this charming agricultural amusement park in the Garlic Capital of the World.
+If you're still searching for a way to get your kids to eat their veg, take them to this charming agricultural amusement park in the Garlic Capital of the World.
 The garden-themed rides—with silly names like Artichoke Dip (think spinning tea cups)—are so mild, some allow infant riders.
-Climb aboard a hungry worm for a trip around an apple core or crawl into the center of a giant garlic bulb for some whirls and twirls.
+Climb aboard a hungry worm for a trip around an apple core or crawl into the centre of a giant garlic bulb for some whirls and twirls.

 For an entertaining treat, join a themed train ride, offered throughout the year.
 Consider a ride on the Starlight Evening Train, ride to a campfire supper and sing-along on the Western Moonlight Dinner Train, or root for the hero during a Great Train Robbery.
-Roaring Camp itself is a recreated 1880s logging camp, with sites including a covered bridge, a period opera house, and a classic general store.
+Roaring Camp itself is a recreated 1880s logging camp, with sites including a covered bridge, a period opera house and a classic general store.
 Kids enjoy watching demonstrations in blacksmithing and making candles by hand.

 Thomas the Tank Engine stops by once or twice throughout the year.
 These days are especially popular, so buy your tickets well in advance and get there early.